 In exchange for equity in the multifamily property, passive investors provide most of the capital required.
 Syndication is also known as crowdfunding for real estate.

 If you are interested in multifamily syndication, BAM Capital works with accredited investors and negotiates the purchasing and financing of high quality multifamily real estate properties on their behalf.

-This Indianapolis-based company currently has $700M AUM and 5,000+ units.
+This Indianapolis-based company currently has over $700M AUM and 5,000+ units.
 BAM Capital has a strong Midwest focus, prioritizing Class A, A-, and B++ multifamily properties because they offer the lowest risk for BAM’s investors.

 As an investor looking into Class A real estate investing, there is no need to purchase an asset on your own.
 BAM Capital will arrange the syndication deal and also handle property management.